mrbmc/mrbmc/src/_includes/about_leadership.md

 {% section "leadership","" %}

-## Design Leadership Philopsophy
+## Design Leadership

-My leadership style flows from a principled approach:
+### Leadership Philopsophy

 * Define a clear strategy.
-* Recruit smart, ambitious, people to the strategy.
+* Recruit smart, ambitious, people.
-* Build operational support for those people to achieve their dreams.
+* Build operational support for those people.

-These three points contain multitudes but they define the outline of how I rally teams toward ambitious goals.
-I lean on my personal strenghts of strategic insight, personalized coaching, and systems thinking.
-It's a coach-mentor style of leadership more than a charismatic figurehead.
+Each of these points contains multitudes, but taken together enable me to rally teams around ambitious goals.
+I lean on my personal strengths as a **coach-mentor style of leader** more than a charismatic figurehead.
+This leverages my strongest skills of strategic insight, personalized coaching, and systems thinking.

-> If you want to build a ship, don't drum up the men to gather wood, divide the work, and give orders.
-Instead, teach them to yearn for the vast and endless sea.
-> -- Antoine de Sait-Exupery

 ### Leadership Values